Question: What happens if you buy one rental property a year for 20 years?

 34 | 20 | $23,027 | $3,956,000 | $39,560 | $15,824 | $709 | $0 | $3,956,000 |

 Your cash flow grows yearly, first as properties are added and later as mortgages are paid off.
-As the 34th year ends, your last mortgage will be paid off, and you can enjoy an income of $23,000 per month.
+As the 34th year ends, your last mortgage will be paid off, and you can enjoy a passive income of $23,000 per month.
 In addition, your unencumbered portfolio will now be worth $3,956,0000.

 Conclusion